 Noted Chicago Book Collectors

-Pierce Butler is best known for his role as Rare Book Curator for the Newberry Library’s John M. Wing Foundation on the History of Printing from 1916-1919 and as a professor in the Graduate Library School at the University of Chicago from 1931-1951.
-Fluent in 7 languages, Butler traveled extensively to procure rare books for institutions, as well as his own library.
+Pierce Butler served as the Rare Book Curator for the Newberry Library’s John M. Wing Foundation on the History of Printing from 1916-1919 and as a professor in the Graduate Library School at the University of Chicago from 1931-1951.
+Fluent in seven languages, Butler traveled extensively to procure rare books for institutions, as well as his own library.
 Bulter's exact relationship with DePaul University Libraries is unclear.
 However, Rev. Redmond Burke, C.S.V., DePaul Library Director (1948-1967), had a wide ranging interest in building special collections at DePaul and was known for his collegiality amongst other collectors and institutions.